Panel consideration meetings

 If a Panel decides that a teacher or college lecturer is currently unfit to teach and the teacher or college lecturer admits to the allegation(s) in full, it issues a removal consent order.

-If the teacher or college lecturer does not accept the order, the case is [referred to a hearing].
+If the teacher or college lecturer does not accept the removal with consent order, the case is referred to a hearing.

 Refer the case for a Full Hearing